Announcements–Last Updated, Monday, 1/14

 6:30pm – Freshman Boys Basketball Doubleheader @ West High

 7:00pm – Varsity Girls Basketball Game @ West High

 -If you are interested in viewing any of the activities, please visit: http://www.missouririverconf.org.

 Visit East High Activities on Twitter at @BlackRaiderEHS for all of your activity and school information.

-Wednesday, March 29th @ 7:20am – Fellowship of Christian Athletes in Mr. Jepsen’s room 208
+Wednesday, January 16th @ 7:20am – FCA meeting in Mr. Jepsen’s room 208 (any interested student can attend)

-Thursday, March 30th @ 3:15pm – Thursday Night Club in Mrs. McCaslen-Hibbs room S112 until 4:15pm
+Thursday, January 17th @ 7:20am – Environmental Club in Mrs. McCaslen-Hibbs room S112 (any interested student can attend)

 Visit East High Counseling on Twitter at @_EHS_Counseling for all of your Scholarship, College, and testing information.